stevecoding/azure-synapse-analytics-day/04-high-performance-analysis.md

 ![Run queries against a SQL pool](./media/ex04-run-on-sql-pool.png)

-## Task 1 - Use a SQL Analytics pool query to understand a dataset
+## Task 1 - Use a SQL Synapse Pool query to understand a dataset

 In this task you will try to understand who your best customers are.